Ways to Submit

 Nazareth Hassan is an interdisciplinary writer, director, musician, and performer based in Brooklyn, NY.
 Recent performances include #2112 at Center for Performance Research, Memory A at Museo Universitario del Arte Contemporáneo in Mexico City, and Untitled (1-5) at The Shed.
 Recent collaborators include Malcolm-X Betts, z tye, Tina Satter, Agnes Borinsky, and Alex Romania.
 Their performance score Untitled (1-5) was published by 3 Hole Press in 2022.
 They are a 2023-25 Jerome Hill Artist Fellow.

 The Other Futures Award is given annually to an innovative, adventurous full-length work that challenges conventions of genre and language, content and form.
 We are interested in writing that imagines new lived or literary possibilities, and questions established paradigms.
+The 2024 Other Futures Award is open for submissions July 15 – August 15.
 Visit our Submittable page for more information & to submit.

 The selected manuscript will receive publication with Futurepoem, an honorarium of $1000, a standard royalty contract, and 25 author copies.